 4. Take a Chicago night boat tour

 Tours run at sunset, or later depending on the time of the year and tour operator.
 There are also dinner cruises on the river.
-Find out about some of the cruise companies here.
+Any night cruise is Find out about some of the cruise companies here.

 5. Go to a Sports Event